-Ken Blanchard has written extensively about servant leadership and his research on leadership.
+Ken Blanchard has written extensively about servant leadership.
 Unfortunately, we see people every day who are simply serving themselves.
 The millennium generation grew up watching the greed of Wall Street and “leaders” serving their own interests.
 If anyone else benefited, well, that was just extra.
 So, who are you serving?
 I would suggest putting your focus on others and see what comes of it.
 I have benefited from a number of mentors in my life and I have also played that role for others.
 It is immensely satisfying and rewarding to help others when there is nothing to be gained.

 “For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Ephesians 2:10

 St. Paul wrote a lot about serving others in his letters, focusing much of his attention on humility.
-In his first letter to the Corinthians, St. Paul reminds them to be humble proclaiming “I came to you in weakness and fear”, he was asking them to serve others with humility too.
+In his first letter to the Corinthians, St. Paul reminds them to be humble proclaiming, “I came to you in weakness and fear”.
+He was asking them to serve others with humility too.
 Using Jesus as our example, ask yourself, how did He show humility for us?
 The first thing that comes to my mind is the washing of His disciple’s feet at the last supper.
 The leader of the group, the leader of the heavens washed feet.
 Jesus was serving us!